 On the mitigation side, this component will look at various catchment management strategies for recharging shallow and deeper aquifers and develop guidelines for sustainable utilization.
 An important inclusion in this component is the establishment of groundwater monitoring sites in the target wards, for monitoring both water quantity and quality.
-The measurement of quantity will take place seasonally, while that of quality will be twice a year, in summer and winter.
-The Zimbabwe Government is already in the process of encouraging the use of irrigation through the Command Agriculture programme and this Project will also help to extend and promote the sustainable use of groundwater for productive purposes by poor peasant farmers in arid and semi-arid areas in an environmentally sustainable manner.
-The atlases will inform the catchment managers of the available groundwater resources in the respective catchments, hence provide a basis for inclusion of groundwater in the overall water resources planning.
+The measurement of quantity will take place seasonally, while that of quality will be twice a year, in summer and winter.The Zimbabwe Government is already in the process of encouraging the use of irrigation through the Command Agriculture programme and this Project will also help to extend and promote the sustainable use of groundwater for productive purposes by poor peasant farmers in arid and semi-arid areas in an environmentally sustainable manner.
+The atlases will inform the catchment managers of the available groundwater in the overall water resources planning.